 9) Minnesotans Make The Goodbyes Look Awkward

-We simply don’t know.
-But we can tell this might be a combination between they like to socialize, they are a little bit shy, and overall they are respectful.
+Who says the last goodbye?
+Who says the first goodbye?
+Who’s even going home anyway?
+We don’t know.
+But we can tell this might be a combination of them liking to socialize, being a little bit shy, and being respectful overall.

-And as we are talking about Minnesota, you have to see this 9 Best Things to Do in Two Harbors, Minnesota.
+See Related: Best Things to Do in Two Harbors, Minnesota.

 10) Everyone Excels At Ice Skating